ugurcancaykara/pulumi-workshop/README.md

 Over the past few years, I've worked extensively with Terraform and Terragrunt to orchestrate infrastructure as code (IaC).
 This involved organizing modules, using composition root modules, managing versioning, and employing pull request-based GitOps workflows.

 Now, you might be wondering, what's the goal here?
 Why am I writing this?
 Well, even though I use Terraform quite a bit for a while, I've found that its limitations as a DSL can be frustrating.
 But don't take this as a negative comment.
 Terraform is designed in such a way that the learning curve is short, so I could quickly start integrating it into my flow.
+So simplicity, maturity, low learning curve.
 Plus, with a large and active community, I never really felt alone when running into issues.
 This is not an attempt to criticize Terraform, but most of my experience is with Terraform and Terragrunt structures.
 I want to clarify that others might use these tools differently, and the limitations I perceive might be addressed in newer versions of Terraform (for instance, native testing functionality introduced after version 1.6.0, which I don't prefer to use to due to licensing(BUSL)).
 Therefore, my comparison will be based on my own experience.

 So, my intention isn't to say "use Pulumi instead of Terraform," but rather to explore how Pulumi could offer some win-win scenarios in the long run for individual projects, team efforts, or delivering high-quality services.